astefanutti/metrics-aspectj/README.md

 AspectJ is following the Java language specification and has documented to what extent it's impacted in [Annotation inheritance][] and [Annotation inheritance and pointcut matching][].
 There would have been ways of working around that though:
-+ That would have been working around the Java language specification in the first place
++ That would have been working around the Java language specification in the first place,
 + Plus that would have required to rely on a combination of [Expression-based pointcuts][], [Runtime type matching][] and [Reflective access][] to define conditional pointcut expressions which:
-    + Would have widen the scope of matching joint points thus introducing side-effects in addition to being inefficient
+    + Would have widen the scope of matching joint points thus introducing side-effects in addition to being inefficient,
-    + Would have been evaluated at runtime for each candidate join point relying on the Java Reflection API thus impacting the application performance and incidentally voiding the non-intrusive benefit of AOP in a larger sense
+    + Would have been evaluated at runtime for each candidate join point relying on the Java Reflection API thus impacting the application performance and incidentally voiding the non-intrusive benefit of AOP in a larger sense.

 [Annotation inheritance]: http://eclipse.org/aspectj/doc/next/adk15notebook/printable.html#annotation-inheritance
 [Annotation inheritance and pointcut matching]: http://eclipse.org/aspectj/doc/released/adk15notebook/annotations-pointcuts-and-advice.html#annotation-inheritance-and-pointcut-matching